Christian

 The same is true for anti-competitive agreements, decisions or concerted practices among competitors (so-called cartel offences).

-In the case of practices that may affect trade between EU member states or even in the European economic area (EEA) and have as their object of effect the distortion of competition within the so-called ‘internal market’ any activity would have to be assessed under the European competition rules, i.e. Articles 101 & 102 of the Treaty on the Functioning of the European Union (TFEU).
-These rules are directly applicable to all economic activities in the European Union and may be invoked before national courts.
+Practices that distort competition within the EU internal market or the European Economic Area (EEA) must be assessed under European competition law, specifically Articles 101 and 102 of the Treaty on the Functioning of the European Union (TFEU).
+These regulations are directly applicable to all economic activities across the EU and can be enforced through national courts.

 Furthermore, concerned actors may always consider launching a complaint before the European Commission (Directorate General Competition) against any abuses or cartel practices.
 The advantage of such complaints is that the complainant does not have to pay any procedural fees for such procedures except for its own fees for the assistance of its legal counsel.
 The competition authorities however retain their own discretion as to which complaints they will pursue and they may decide on their own priorities.